luismartinezs/studio-ghibli-books/development.md

     - use studio ghibli logo instead of ring OK

 - State:
-    - Add provider, wrapper and presentational in between App and Wrapper
+    - Add provider, wrapper and presentational in between App and Wrapper OK
     - Add basic Redux infrastructure

 - Interaction: